Land Development Code

-In 2012, Austin adopted the Imagine Austin Comprehensive Plan, which calls for creating a new Land Development Code (LDC) to accommodate Austin’s growth, to enable a compact and connected city, and to meet other city goals like sustainability and affordability.
-This new LDC will replace our 1984 code, which has been patched and amended so many times that it is extremely difficult to interpret and use.
+In 2012, Austin adopted the Imagine Austin Comprehensive Plan, which called for creating a new Land Development Code (LDC).
+A new LDC would accommodate Austin’s growth, enable a compact and connected city, and meet other city goals like sustainability and affordability.
+It would replace our 1984 code, which has been patched and amended so many times that it is extremely difficult to interpret and use.

 The land development code is a roadmap for how Austin will develop.
 It determines what can be built, where it can be built, and how much can (or cannot) be built.
-However, the effects are seen beyond buildings as it impacts everything from transportation and outdoor signage to public space, first floor uses, walkability, and watershed protection.
-The new LDC will align future development with the goals of the Imagine Austin, Downtown Austin Plan, Austin Strategic Mobility Plan, and other plans to guide future growth.
+However, the effects of the LDC are seen beyond buildings, as it impacts everything from transportation and outdoor signage to public space, first floor uses, walkability, and watershed protection.
+A new LDC will align future development with the goals of the Imagine Austin Comprehensive Plan, Downtown Austin Plan, Austin Strategic Mobility Plan, and other plans to guide future growth.

 In 2016, the Downtown Austin Alliance formed a task force of experts to make our first set of recommendations for the new LDC.
 This task force is still active today and is composed of Downtown Alliance board members and super-users of the LDC—architects, landscape architects, civil engineers, market experts, real estate attorneys, and others.

 On October 4 the City of Austin released a new draft code that is quickly advancing through the public input process.
 Our staff and task force members are reading and analyzing the code draft, testing to see how the code works in real-life scenarios, working with our Evolve Austin coalition partners to compare notes, and providing input to city staff and policymakers.

 Our highest goal for a new land development code is to let downtown be downtown.
 Some other concepts that guide our detailed recommendations include: